 You are now allowed to bring one bottle of hand sanitizer up to 12 ounces/355ml in your carry on bags when flying within or from Canada.

-Can You Bring Hand Sanitizer Wipes on a Plane?
+You Can Bring Hand Sanitizer Wipes

 The TSA state that there are no limits if you want to bring sanitizing wipes on a plane in both your carry on and checked bags.